slact/nchan/README.md

   arguments: 1
   default: `$http_origin`
   context: http, server, location, if
   > Set the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) `Access-Control-Allow-Origin` header to this value.
 If the incoming request's `Origin` header does not match this value, respond with a `403 Forbidden`.
+Multiple origins can be provided in a single argument separated with a space.

 - **nchan_authorize_request** `<url>`
   arguments: 1